-After tracking my energy cycles for a couple of weeks, I found that my most productive time of day is from about 7 am to 10 am, and my least productive time of day is right after lunch when all I want to do is binge-watch Netflix or you guessed it, take a nap.
-Because my top goal is building my blog, I work on it first thing in the morning!
+After tracking my energy cycles for a couple of weeks, I found that my most productive time of day is from about 7 am to 10 am, and my least productive time of day is right after lunch when all I want to do is binge-watch Netflix or take a nap.
+Because one of my top goals is building my online business, I work on it first thing in the morning!

 Time Block Top Goals

 Time blocking is an effective time management technique for many people, and I recommend that you experiment with using it to schedule your entire day.